2020PB/police-brutality/reports/Oregon.md

 * https://mobile.twitter.com/GriffinMalone6/status/1286968297980755968

-### Exchange of tear gas and fireworks between federal officers and protestors | July 25th
+### Exchange of tear gas and fireworks between federal officers and protesters | July 25th

-Footage shows an extended exchange between protestors and federal officers.
-It is unclear what begins the exchange, but the earliest footage shows federal officers firing tear gas at protestors.
-In response, protestors return the tear gas or use leafblowers to disperse it.
+Footage shows an extended exchange between protesters and federal officers.
+It is unclear what begins the exchange, but the earliest footage shows federal officers firing tear gas at protesters.
+In response, protesters return the tear gas or use leafblowers to disperse it.
 In addition, a few fireworks are launched at federal officers.
 Federal officers respond with additional tear gas, flashbangs and impact munitions.

 During this exchange, [a reporter was struck by six pepper balls in the chest, wrist and face](https://twitter.com/1misanthrophile/status/1287302973257682945).
 An [image](https://twitter.com/1misanthrophile/status/1287308011229200390) shows her swollen wrist.